prajwal1210/HP3-CNN-Inferencing/profiling/TimeProfiling/README.md

 * ***Total Time*** - This is the total time taken for the function call which includes Convolution Time, Pre/post process Overhead Time **AS WELL AS** the time taken for memory operations like CudaMalloc, etc.
 $$\scriptsize Total\text{ }Time = Convolution\text{ }Time + Pre/postprocess\text{ }Overhead\text{ }Time + \text{ Any other overhead due to memory operations }$$

+> **Note** - Convolution and Overhead Time for CUDNN API Call were assumed to be 0 since we don't know how the split is internally.
+Only Total Time is considered

 # Experimental Setup
 * **Logger** [`timeProfiler.cc`]
 	This C++ script takes the following inputs: